There might be several reasons you need to check Bitlocker status, and you have landed on this blog post:

 TPM version 2.0 vs. 1.2

-Is Bitlocker enabled by default?
+Is Bitlocker enabled by default in Windows 10?

-How do I enable Bitlocker?
+How do I enable Bitlocker in Windows 10?

-How to check Bitlocker encryption status
+How to check encryption status for Bitlocker in Windows 10

 As I mentioned in the introduction, there are several ways of checking the Bitlocker encryption status.